borfast/acmemegastore/README.md

 ### `.env`

-In the project root there is a file called `.env`, which contains configuration values necessary for the application.
+In the project root, there is a file called `.env`, which contains configuration values necessary for the application.
 Their names should be self-explanatory.
 The application reads this file and converts the names and values in it into environment variables, which it then uses for its